guardian/source/docs/03-components.md

 Components are individually installable as JavaScript packages via NPM or Yarn.
 Each component package exposes its React components, themes and TypeScript types.

-For detailed instructions on specific components, check out the [components overview](https://theguardian.design/2a1e5182b/p/77ee17-overview).
+For detailed instructions on specific components, check out the [components overview in the Design System documentation](https://theguardian.design/2a1e5182b/p/77ee17-overview).

 Alternatively you can visit the folder for the component under [`src/core/components`](../src/core/components).